Parabeac/parabeac_core/CONTRIBUTING.md

 [Parabeac Eggs](#parabeac-eggs)

 ## Code of Conduct
-Everthing and everyone within this project is governed by the [Parabeac Code Of Conduct](https://github.com/Parabeac/Parabeac-Core/blob/master/CODE_OF_CONDUCT.md).
+Everything and everyone within this project is governed by the [Parabeac Code Of Conduct](https://github.com/Parabeac/Parabeac-Core/blob/master/CODE_OF_CONDUCT.md).
 By participating in this project you are expected to follow this code.
-If there are any questions or you see any unnacceptable behavior please contact support@parabeac.com.
+If there are any questions or you see any unacceptable behavior please contact support@parabeac.com.
 ## Getting Started

 ### What is Parabeac Core